3nachePaul/Introducere-in-Robotica---Proiect/README.md

 ### encoderValue += (digitalRead(PIN_B) != currentAState) ?
 1 : -1;
 - Updates the encoder value based on the state of the encoder's B pin.
 If the state of the B pin is different from the current state of the A pin, the encoder value is incremented; otherwise, it is decremented.

+### if(updateEncoderCounter == 2) {
+- Checks if it's the second time it entered the loop, the value can be changed to make the user rotate more to change a digit's value.

 ### lastAState = currentAState;
 - Updates the `lastAState` variable to the current state of the encoder's A pin.